 - go on a campus tour and explore all the facilities you can use.

-Always remember to check key start dates for your course to make sure you arrive on time.
-You should also read our pre-arrival guide for more practical tips and things to remember.
+Always remember to check key start dates for your course, these can be found on our website, to ensure you arrive on time.
+You should also read our pre-arrival guide which will be emailed to you in due course.
+This will include practical tips and things to remember.

 How to make friends at university

 Every student you meet at the International Study Centre is experiencing the same things as you.
 Everyone is looking to make new friends and settle into life at Sussex.
 By being friendly and open with the people you meet, you have the opportunity to make lifelong friends to join you on this adventure.

 Join clubs and societies